napalu/goopt/docs/_v2/guides/getting-started.md

 ### Shell Completion

-You can add and install shell-completions for bash, zsh, fish and powershell easily from within your program
+You can add and install shell-completions for bash, zsh, fish, and powershell easily from within your program

 ```go
 import (